vidaud/seta/seta-doc/docs/setup/migration.md

 The data base used by SeTA is MongoDB, a free to use document database with the flexibility and scalability required for querying and indexing.
 MongoDB stores data in adaptable, JSON-like documents with variable fields that can change from document to document and dynamic data structures.

-Working with data is made simple by the document model's mapping to the objects in the application code.
-Powerful methods for accessing and analysing your data include ad hoc queries, indexing, and real-time aggregation.[^1]
+Powerful methods for accessing and analysing the data include ad hoc queries, indexing, and real-time aggregation.[^1]

-Because MongoDB is fundamentally a distributed database, features like built-in high availability, easy horizontal scaling, and geographic distribution are all available.

 MongoDB is a great NoSQL and schema-less database, but when the data schema changes and there is already data in database, is necessary a migration tool to update the existing data.